9whirls/VMware.View.Broker/README.md

 # Function List
 Connect-ViewBroker: connect to View Connection Server.
 Once the connection is established, the connection server is saved as $global:defaultBroker.
 All further actions will be taken against this broker.

 Get-ViewLicense: retrieve license information

+Get-ViewVC: retrieve all virtual centers

 Add-ViewVC: add a virtual center

-Remove-ViewVC: remove virtual center(s)
+Remove-ViewVC: remove one or more virtual centers

+Get-ViewFarm: retrieve all farms

 # Install
 1. create a folder named VMware.View.Broker under Powershell module folder